ssbsukirat/medicine/Renal/TubuloInterstitial Diseases.md

 ## AIN d/t Immune Checkpoint Inhibitors
 - increase incidence of autoimmune phenomena
 - mostly dermatologic, GI, endocrine , renal in 2%
+- acute rise in serum creatinine is typically noted within 15 weeks after starting therapy, although it can occur later during therapy or up to 2 months following the final dose
+- biopsy - acute interstitial inflammation, although glomerular pathologies may also be found
+- severe AKI -- corticosteroid , discontinue drug & avoid till renal function improves
+## Idiopathic AIN
+- no evidence of drug exposure or clinical or serology of autoimmune disease
+- responsive to glucocorticoid therapy but may follow a relapsing course requiring maintenance treatment with another immunosuppressive agent
+- Antibody to target antigen of CD or PCT brush border
+## Infection Associated AIN
 -